dirkroorda/laf-fabric/docs/overview.rst

 #. improve the API, add extra primitives, especially for (ordered) node sets and edges
 #. merge the tool with the existing `POIO, Graf-python <http://media.cidles.eu/poio/graf-python/>`_,
    preferably as a user-selectable implementation choice.
 #.
-Investigate whether NEO4J could serve as a tool to implement feature structures in
+Investigate how to implement feature structures in full generality.
-   full generality.
+   Probably it is best to move over to a dedicated backend for graph handling, such as `neo4j <http://www.neo4j.org>`_ or the python package `networkx <http://networkx.github.com/>`_.

 Rationale
 =========